'Danger to life' warning as red alert for severe rain and wind in Scotland

 Red weather warning for rain in Scotland

-The Met Office has announced a red weather warning for rain covering Aberdeenshire from 6pm on Thursday to 12pm on Friday (October 20).
+The Met Office has announced a red weather warning for rain covering Aberdeenshire and Angus from 6pm on Thursday to 12pm on Friday (October 20).

 People have been told to brace for "exceptional rainfall" which is expected to cause "severe flooding and disruption".